John Dominic Crossan: Views and methodology

 In Who Killed Jesus (1995), he draws together a wide range of sources to demonstrate that the Jews not only did not crucify Jesus but that they were not consulted by Pontius Pilate.
 Further, they did not have a meeting on the eve of Passover (meetings were and are forbidden on that day).
 He then discusses why these tales appear in the Gospels.

 In The Power of Parables: How Fiction by Jesus Became Fiction about Jesus, Crossan proposes a new interpretation of the biblical text: according to his thesis, the Gospels should be seen not as an actual biography, but as "megaparables", in the sense that the life of Jesus was shaped by his teachings, therefore creating some "megaparables", neither completely historical nor completely fictitious.
 At the end of the book, Crossan states "I conclude that Jesus really existed, that we can know the significant sequence of his life...but that he comes to us trailing clouds of fiction, parables by him and about him, particular incidents as miniparables and whole gospels as megaparables."
-His contemporary and fellow faith-focused academic Ben Witherington III called Crossan's thesis "a category mistake".